-In this article, I’m going to show you how to build a super simple, yet beautiful swing bed for your porch.
-These are definitely one of my favorite things to build, for a couple of reasons.
-One, they easily impress people, which makes me look smarter and more talented than I really am.
-And two, they are extremely awesome for taking naps.
-Anything that enables more nap time has to be good.
+In this article, I’m going to show you how to build a super simple, yet beautiful porch swing bed by using material you can pick up at your local Lowe’s Home Improvement Store.
+This type of swing is one of my favorite things to build for a couple of reasons.
+First, a porch swing bed is an absolute show stopper, which makes me look smarter and more talented than I really am.
+And secondly, they are extremely awesome for taking naps.
+Anything that enables more nap time has to be good!

 Let’s get started.
 Here’s what you’ll need: